 |---|---|---|

-| Noisy GIF | Frame jitter, compression artifacts | Temporal stabilisation + SSIM deduplication + voting consensus |
+| Noisy GIF | Frame jitter, compression artifacts | Temporal stabilisation + SSIM deduplication + voting consensus + text-only strip extraction |

-| OCR returns garbage | Tesseract fails on stylized fonts | Spell-check gate detects < 50% correct → escalates to Vision LLM |
+| OCR returns garbage | Tesseract fails on stylized fonts | Spell-check gate detects < 50% correct → escalates to Florence-2 → Vision LLM if still poor |

-| Vision hallucinates | LLM claims text that isn't there | Signals enable contradiction detection (pattern shown above); downstream consumers can compare vision.llm.text vs content.text_likeliness |
+| Vision hallucinates | LLM claims text that isn't there | Signals enable contradiction detection (pattern shown above); downstream consumers can comparevision.llm.text vs content.text_likeliness |

-| Pipeline changes over time | New waves added, thresholds adjusted | Content-hash caching + full provenance in every signal |
+| Pipeline changes over time | New waves added, thresholds adjusted | Content-hash caching + full provenance in every signal + version tracking |

-| Model returns nothing | Vision LLM timeout or empty response | Fallback chain continues to OCR sources; GetExtractedText returns next priority source |
+| Model returns nothing | Vision LLM timeout or empty response | Fallback chain: Vision LLM → Florence-2 → Tesseract voting → Raw OCR; priority order ensures graceful degradation |

 Every failure mode has a deterministic response.
 No silent degradation.